Answers to some of the more frequently asked questions about the studio.

 What if I miss a Class?

 We know how busy and unpredictable life can be, so we offer a flexible make up policy.
 You may make up missed classes in any open technique or specialty class at the same level or below during the current session.
 You can even make up a class before you miss it.
 Full/Closed classes are posted on the website, and are not eligible for make ups.
-There is no need to arrange your make up class with the studio, just let the studio assistant know that you are making up a class and present your class card to be punched.
+There is no need to arrange your make up class with the studio, just let the studio assistant know that you are making up a class.

 WHAT SHOULD I WEAR TO CLASS?